Topological properties of convolutor spaces via the short-time Fourier transform: Weighted spaces

 \begin{remark} Observe that the function $g$ from \eqref{gen-cond-ofnie} is submultiplicative.
 Since every locally bounded submultiplicative function is exponentially bounded, the weight $w$ satisfies \eqref{gen-cond-ofnie} if and only if

 for some $C, \lambda > 0$.
 Moreover, in dimension one, \eqref{gen-cond-ofnie} says that $w\circ \log$ is an $O$-regularly varying function \cite[Chap.
 2]{B-G-T}.

-It is worth pointing out that the condition $\eqref{gen-cond-ofnie}$ holds if and only if $L_{\omega}^{1}$ is translation-invariant and in this case the function $g$ turns out to be the weight function of its translation group (in the sense of \cite[Def.
-1, p.
-500]{D-P-V2015TIB}).
+It is worth pointing out that condition $\eqref{gen-cond-ofnie}$ holds if and only if $L_{w}^{1}(\R^{d})$ is translation-invariant and in this case the function $g$ turns out to be the weight function of its translation group (in the sense of \cite[Def.\ 1, p.\ 500]{D-P-V2015TIB}).
 In fact, the sufficiency of \eqref{gen-cond-ofnie} is easily established.
-Conversely, suppose that $L^1_{\omega}$ is translation invariant and consider the functions
+Conversely, suppose that $L^1_{w}(\R^{d})$ is translation-invariant and consider the functions